CryptoSignal/Crypto-Signal/docs/config.md

 - analysis.result.is_cold - The raw boolean value of if the indicator is cold.
 - analysis.config.enabled - The raw config item of if this indicator is enabled.
 If you receive a message with a value other than True something has gone horribly wrong.
 - analysis.config.alert_enabled - The raw config item of if this indicator alert is enabled.
 If you receive a message with a value other than True something has gone horribly wrong.
 - analysis.config.alert_frequency - The raw config item of whether this alert is always sent or if it is only sent once per status change.
+Can also define the sleep time of an alert.
 - analysis.config.hot - The raw config item of what the configured hot threshold is.
 - analysis.config.cold - The raw config item of what the configured cold threshold is.
 - analysis.config.candle_period - The raw config item of what time period of candles to gather.